GGonnerman/CS4550_Compiler/README.md

 - kleins will print all tokens within a source klein program
 - kleinf will validate a source klein program
 - kleinv will print the symbol table of a source klein program
 - The following instructions are applicable to any of the kleins/kleinf/kleinv programs.
-For simplicity, I will refer to that as the `kleins` file for this instruction set which can simply be substitued for your chosen bash file.
+For simplicity, I will refer to that as the `kleinX` file for this instruction set which can simply be substitued for your chosen bash file
-- Ensure that the `kleins` file in the project root is executable
+- Ensure that the `kleinX` file in the project root is executable
-  - If not, running `chmod +x kleins` should make it
+  - If not, running `chmod +x kleinX` should make it
-- From the root, you can now run `./kleins path/to/source.kln`
+- From the root, you can now run `./kleinX path/to/source.kln`

 #### Running kleinp on a klein source code file to print text or dot of the ast